pragsmike/PromptCritical/docs/evo-command-sequence.md

-### The Core Design Proposal: Generation-Specific Populations
+### The Implemented Design: Generation-Specific Populations

-The best place to indicate the active population is the directory for each generation.
-We create a specific subdirectory, `population/`, inside each `gen-NNN` directory.
+The active population for any stage of the evolution is explicitly defined by the directory for that generation.
+A specific subdirectory, `population/`, inside each `gen-NNN` directory holds the active members.

-*   **`generations/gen-NNN/population/`**: This directory will contain symbolic links to all the *active object-prompts* that constitute the population for generation `N`.
+*   **`generations/gen-NNN/population/`**: This directory contains symbolic links to all the *active object-prompts* that constitute the population for generation `N`.

 This design has several key advantages:
 1.  **Explicitness:** It provides a single, clear location to see the exact members of any given generation's population.